Chart Color Schemes

 Infrastructure

-Grovedale - Mount Duneed has emerging levels of nearby infrastructure activity, ranking in the 36thth percentile nationally
+Grovedale - Mount Duneed has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 49 projects that may impact the area.
+AreaSearch identified 49 projects expected to impact the area.
 Notable projects include Barwon Heads Road Upgrade, Deakin University Waurn Ponds Expansion, Levande Highton Retirement Village, and Waurn Ponds Sporting Complex.
-The following list details those most likely to be relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.